 ×

-To talk about preconception health, it is necessary – first of all – what is meant by the "preconception period".
-We have 4 definitions of preconception period: the traditional definition; the definition that starts from a biological vision; the definition that starts from the individual perspective and, finally, the definition that moves from a public health perspective.
+To talk about preconception health, it is necessary – first of all – what is meant by "preconception period".
+We have 4 definitions of preconception period: the traditional definition; the definition that moves from a biological vision; the definition that starts from the individual perspective and, finally, the definition that moves from a public health perspective.

 scroll-top-icon